0tieno/0tieno/README.md

 Hey, I am at heart a cloud security engineer and leader based in Kenya.

+As a Developer, some of <a href="https://github.com/0tieno?tab=repositories">my work</a> are today used by thousands.
+As a Jnr Pentester (cloud, web), I'm learning.

-I specialize in getting things done, and  I’ve <a href="https://github.com/0tieno?tab=repositories">built projects</a> used by thousands in Cloud Security, DevOps, and DevSecOps, with a background in backend software engineering, software project management, and community leadership.
-I'm also a Microsoft Student Ambassador.
-Beyond my technical expertise, people say that I am Dependable, a problem solver, communicator, and flexible leader.
+My background comes with experience in; project management, and team/community leadership.
+I'm also a Microsoft Student Ambassador and beyond my technical expertise, people say that I am Dependable, a problem solver, communicator, and flexible leader.
+And to me, my trace all time is: I innovate and get things done!

-I'm Currently Building a lot of software in JavaScript and hacking in the cloud.
+I'm Currently an intern @ <a href="https://safaricom.co.ke">Safaricom PLC</a>

 **Open to:** Speaker & job opportunities in **Cloud Security, DevOps & software engineering**.